Smodger/fullstack-interview-task/README.md

-# Moneyhub Tech Test - Investments and Holdings
+# Chris Norman's Moneyhub Tech Test - Investments and Holdings

-At Moneyhub we use microservices to partition and separate the concerns of the codebase.
-In this exercise we have given you an example `admin` service and some accompanying services to work with.
-In this case the admin service backs a front end admin tool allowing non-technical staff to interact with data.

-A request for a new admin feature has been received

-## Requirements
+## Requirements Reminder

 - An admin is able to generate a csv formatted report showing the values of all user holdings
     - The report should be sent to the `/export` route of the investments service